 Lines are preferred to run left to right, top to bottom, however other orientations are acceptable when required.
 Lines emanate from and connect to diagram elements at the top, bottom, left and right sides of the elements.

-Relationships (rounded rectangles) must always have two lines connected to them, one with its arrowhead pointing at the relationship, the other with its arrowhead pointing at the concept that is the target of the relationship.
+Attributes (rounded rectangles) must always have two lines connected to them, one with its arrowhead pointing at the attribute, the other with its arrowhead pointing at the concept that is the target of the attrbiute.

-Finally where more than one relationship on the diagram refers to the same concept, that concept need only be represented once on the diagram and referenced multiple times.
+Where a single concept must appear multiple times on a diagram, authors are strongly encouraged to use SNOMED CT IDs and/or Fully Specified Names on the diagram to remove potential ambiguity.
+It is possible to render only one box per unique concept and connect multiple lines into that concept/s, however this is discouraged as it is likely to create difficult routing for lines and consequently poor readability.